twirphp/twirp/docs/getting-started/usage.rst

 --------------

 To run the server you need to setup some sort of application entrypoint that processes incoming requests as `PSR-7`_ messages.
-It is recommended that you use some sort of dispatcher, like `Zend Diactoros`_, but the following example works perfectly as well:
+It is recommended that you use some sort of dispatcher/emitter, like the ``SapiEmitter`` bundled with `Zend Diactoros`_, but the following example works perfectly as well:

 .. code-block:: php